Vandenberg Space Force Base: Camp Cooke (1941–1953)

-In 1941, the United States Army embarked on an initiative to acquire lands in the United States to be used to train its infantry and armored forces.
+In 1941, just before the United States entered World War II, the United States Army embarked on an initiative to acquire lands in the United States to be used to train infantry and armored forces.
 These areas needed to be of a varied nature to ensure relevant training.
-In March 1941, the Army acquired approximately 86000 acre of open ranch lands along the Central Coast of California between Lompoc and Santa Maria.
-Most of the land was purchased.
-Smaller parcels were obtained either by lease, license, or as easements.
-With its flat plateau, surrounding hills, numerous canyons, and relative remoteness from populated areas, the Army was convinced it had found the ideal training location.
+In March 1941, the Army identified approximately 86000 acre of open ranch lands along the Central Coast of California between Lompoc and Santa Maria.
+With its flat plateau, surrounding hills, numerous canyons, and relative remoteness from populated areas, the Army was convinced this portion of the Gaviota Coast was an ideal training location.
+The government purchased most of the land, however, some smaller parcels were obtained either by lease, license, or as easements.
+The land was previously part of six ranchos: Casmalia, Guadalupe, Mission de la Purisima, Rancho Lompoc and Rancho Todos Santos y San Antonio, and Jesús María.

 Construction of the Army camp began in September 1941.
-Although its completion was still months away, the Army activated the camp on 5 October 1941, and named it Camp Cooke in honor of Major General Phillip St. George Cooke.
+Although unfinished, the camp was activated on the 5th of October and was named Camp Cooke in honor of Phillip St. George Cooke, a cavalry officer with a distinguished career spanning the Mexican War, Indian Wars, the Civil War.

-General Cooke was a cavalry officer whose military career spanned almost half a century, beginning with his graduation from West Point in 1827 to his retirement in 1873.
-He participated in the Mexican War, the Indian Wars, and the Civil War.
-A native of Virginia, General Cooke remained loyal to the Union during the Civil War.
-Perhaps his most enduring achievement came when as a colonel during the Mexican War, he led a battalion of Mormons from Missouri to California.
-The route led by Colonel Cooke in 1847 opened the first wagon route to California, and today the railroad follows much of the early wagon trails.

-Although the construction of Camp Cooke continued well into 1942, troop training did not wait.
-The 5th Armored Division rolled into camp in February and March 1942.
-From then until the end of the war, other armored and infantry divisions kept up the din before they too left for overseas duty.